Applying to College

 The first step to filing is getting your student into the system by obtaining a FSA id.
 This takes several steps, but once you receive it, you may begin the application process.

 Fortunately, FAFSA now allows you to use last year's tax return figures instead of working with this year's estimates.
 Estimates are problematic if figures change.
-Be aware, if for any reason your income numbers do change from the original FAFSA application, you will be required to file an amended FAFSA.
+Be aware, if for any reason your income numbers do change from the original FAFSA application (an amended return for example), you will be required to file an amended FAFSA.
 (FAFSA required an amendment for us after a $20 difference...yes just $20 bucks folks.)

 FAFSA does check those numbers, so be aware it will kick your application back if your final tax return numbers or important info are different from what the government has on file.